 - Jumping Off the Slippery Slope: The destruction of Theramore moves her to try to destroy Orgrimmar, but Thrall and Kalec talk her down.
-She later makes another jump after the theft of the Divine Bell from Darnassus, by purging Dalaran of all Sunreaver influence and arresting everybody associated with the group.
+She later makes another jump after the theft of the Divine Bell from Darnassus, by purging Dalaran of all Sunreaver influence and arresting or killing everybody associated with the group.

 - Kill It with Water: Stricken with grief over the destruction of Theramore and the resulting death toll, Jaina poured through Antonidas's library and discovered that she could use the Focusing Iris that the Horde used to destroy Theramore to enslave countless elementals to her will.
 She came within a hairs-breadth of using it to drown all of Ogrimmar with a flood of water elementals, only being dissuaded by the timely intervention of Thrall and Kalecgos.

 - The Knights Who Say "Squee!": When Jaina figures out that the hermit she just found is none other than Magna Aegwynn, the only female Guardian of Tirisfal and mother of the last Guardian, Medivh, she is ecstatic, much to Aegwynn's annoyance.

 - Lady of Black Magic: The most powerful living archmage in Azeroth (with Khadgar being the only real competition), she's usually a compassionate and kind lady who is not afraid to use her magic to both devastate her enemies and protect her people.
 Only lately has she been too destructive thanks to the mana-bombing of Theramore, but her elegance still remains even if it takes a turn to an eerily sinister elegance.

 - Leave Him to Me: On the Isle of Thunder, she tells the Alliance player to let her deal with Aethas Sunreaver.